Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Related work

-Multimodal large language models (MLLMs) extend the capabilities of large language models (LLMs) by incorporating vision inputs, enabling them to perform tasks involving both text and images.
+\paragraph{Multimodal Large Language Models.} Multimodal large language models (MLLMs) extend the capabilities of large language models (LLMs) by incorporating vision inputs, enabling them to perform tasks involving both text and images.
 Open-source MLLMs such as Qwen-VL~\cite{bai2023qwenvlversatilevisionlanguagemodel}, DeepSeek-VL~\cite{lu2024deepseekvlrealworldvisionlanguageunderstanding}, LLaVA~\cite{liu2023visualinstructiontuning}, and Mini-Gemini~\cite{geminiteam2024geminifamilyhighlycapable} have attracted attention due to their transparency, accessibility, and potential for fine-tuning.
 These models are often built by aligning pre-trained vision encoders with language models using multimodal instruction tuning.
 On the other hand, closed-source commercial models such as GPT-4o~\cite{openai2024gpt4ocard} and Claude~\cite{anthropic2024claude3} integrate proprietary vision-language pipelines and demonstrate superior performance across a wide range of multimodal tasks.
-In chart-related tasks, including chart-to-code generation, these closed-source models consistently outperform their open-source counterparts.
+In chart-related tasks, such as summarization, captioning, question answering and chart-to-code generation, these closed-source models consistently outperform their open-source counterparts.
 However, their closed nature restricts research access, model interpretability, and downstream adaptability, especially for tasks requiring task-specific customization or iterative optimization.